 - Monitoring of medical equipment

-- Expertise in specific medical conditions (like Alzheimer’s disease or dementia)
+- Expertise in specific medical conditions (like Alzheimer’s disease or other dementias)

-Note that there may be some overlap in the provision of services.
-For example, a home health care company may also provide non-medical "homemaker" and personal care services if you identify a need for household assistance in your care plan.
+Note that there may be some overlap in the provision of in-home care services.
+For example, a home health care company may also provide non-medical homemaker and personal care services if you identify a need for household assistance in your care plan.

 Think in-home care might not be the right type of care for your situation?
 See an overview of all care options.